Ginuwine discography

-American R&B singer Ginuwine has released eight studio albums, 36 singles and four compilation albums.
+American R&B singer Ginuwine has released seven studio albums, 36 singles and four compilation albums.
 He has sold more than 6.98 million albums in the United States.
 Originally a member of the musical collective Swing Mob in the early 1990s, he made his debut as a solo act with his 1996 debut album Ginuwine... the Bachelor, released through 550 Music and Epic Records.
 Chiefly produced by Timbaland, it became a top thirty success in the United States, where it was eventually certified 2× Platinum by the Recording Industry Association of America (RIAA) and culminated domestic sales in excess of 2.0 million units.
 The album produced a number of singles, including the worldwide hit single "Pony," follow-up "Tell Me Do U Wanna," and "When Doves Cry," a Prince cover.

 In 1998, Ginuwine's single "Same Ol' G" from the soundtrack of the film Dr. Dolittle (1998) became a top 20 success in the Netherlands.
 It was later included on his second album 100% Ginuwine, released in March 1999.
 The album peaked at number five on the Billboard 200 and number two on the Top R&B/Hip-Hop Albums chart.
 As with The Bachelor, it was certified 2× Platinum in the United States, where it sold more than 2.0 million copies.
 "So Anxious," the project's third single, became its biggest hit, reaching number 16 on the US Billboard Hot 100 and number two on the Hot R&B/Hip-Hop Songs chart.

 In 2001, after a period of personal tragedy, Ginuwine released his third studio album The Life.
 Introducing a major shift of his trademark sound due to Timbaland's absence on the album, it opened at number three on the US Billboard 200, becoming his highest-charting album yet.
 It reached Gold status in October of the same year, while sales amounted to just under 1.4 million units.
 Lead single "Differences" became Ginuwine's highest-charting single since "Pony," reaching number four on the Billboard Hot 100.
 It also charted internationally, reaching number two in the Netherlands, while also peaking at number 20 on the New Zealand Singles Chart.